 Attributes On The Fly

 The lack of attributes also prevents Magento 2 import processes.
-To solve the problem, our module lets you create missing attributes on the fly.
+Our module lets you create missing attributes on the fly, solving the problem.
 With the Improved Import & Export Magento 2 extension, you can specify all the necessary parameters using the following general form:

 The full process is described in more detail here: Product attributes import.